wshito/js-project-template/README.md

 ## Description

-It is not fun to setup the build and testing environment when you want to start to code for a new project.
-This is the very minimum project skelton with with the building and testing environment set up.
-Initially the project does not depend on any SPA frameworks.
-The project imports only lodash and jquery into index.js to provide the template for importing external libraries.
+It is not a fun thing to setup the environment for a new project.
+This project skelton is very minimum in a sense that it only provides the building and testing environment.
+Nothing more.
+The project does not even depend on any SPA frameworks.
+Only lodash and jquery are imported into the main script `index.js`.

 The project uses Webpack4 to build and Jasmine for browser based testing.
-Since this project template is for SPA we manipulate DOM.
-That's why the browser based testing is chosen rather than NodeJS based.
+Since this project template is for SPA in mind that manipulates DOM, we chose browser based testing.

 ```
 - dist